r-wittmann/DI-project/README.md

 As mentioned in the session, this week's consultation will start about 30 minutes later due to a prior meeting that I need to attend to.

+**Update 18.01.2022:** I have pushed my suggestion for solving this assignment to the repository.

 ## Assignment until 12.01.2022
 1. We are currently saving plain text passwords to the database, which is an absolute no-go from a security perspective.
 Please change our server so that passwords are hashed.
 Please use the bcrypt framework for hashing.